-- (1) There shall be a Parliament of Uganda. - (2) The composition and functions of Parliament shall be as prescribed by this Constitution.

-(3) Subject to this Constitution, the term of Parliament shall be five years from the date of its first sitting after a general election.

-(4) Where there exists a state of war or a state of emergency which would prevent a normal general election from being held, Parliament may, by resolution supported by not less than two-thirds of all members of Parliament, extend the life of Parliament for a period not exceeding six months at a time.
+- (1) There shall be a Parliament of Uganda. - (2) The composition and functions of Parliament shall be as prescribed by this Constitution. - (3) Subject to this Constitution, the term of Parliament shall be five years from the date of its first sitting after a general election. - [clause (3) substituted by section 17 of Act 11 of 2005] - (4) Where there exists a state of war or a state of emergency which would prevent a normal general election from being held, Parliament may, by resolution supported by not less than two-thirds of all members of Parliament, extend the life of Parliament for a period not exceeding six months at a time.